Methods Guide

 Method Brief description Common in

-Qualitative interviewing + thematic analysis Semi-structured interviews analyzed for recurring themes and patterns All programs, especially fieldwork-based theses
+Qualitative interviewing + thematic analysis Semi-structured interviews coded for repeated themes All programs, especially fieldwork-based theses

-Content analysis Systematic coding and categorization of textual material; can be quantitative or qualitative IR, media-adjacent topics
+Content analysis Rule-based coding of textual material, quantitative or qualitative IR, media-adjacent topics

 Survey methods / quantitative analysis Statistical analysis of original or secondary survey data MAIR especially, BAIS with quantitative focus

-Archival research Systematic analysis of historical documents, government records, correspondence Korean Studies, history-focused MAAS theses
+Archival research Close reading of historical documents and official records Korean Studies, history-focused MAAS theses

 Qualitative interviewing + thematic analysis